Whalem56/shell/README.md

 ### Description

-In this program, I implemented a simple c-shell from scratch written in C. This was a fun and enlighten project for my Operating Systems class.
+In this program, I implemented a simple shell called wish (wis[consin] shell).
+Written from scratch in C. This was a fun and enlightening project for my Operating Systems class.

 ### Usage